2: Model-Editor, Mechanism-Editor, Part-Editor

 Mechanism-Editor workspace

-Use Mechanism-Editor workspace to add:
+Use the Mechanism-Editor (workspace) to add:

 Function-Blocks to plan how you want to move each kinematic-chain - the brain